augenfrosch/non_contiguously_indexed_array/README.md

 The performance of the data structure is lower than that of `phf::OrderedMap` or similar.
 In a basic test, it was around 2 to 3 times slower, but this depends on the number of valid index ranges.
 Indexing requires a binary search over valid index ranges, with each iteration requiring a memory read, so the performance is proportional to the logarithm of the number of index ranges.

-The current data structure for the array is only space-efficient if the average length of continuous index ranges is long enough, as for each range, two values of the index type have to be stored.
+The current data structure for the array is only space-efficient if the average length of continuous index ranges is long enough.
+The current implementation stores one value of the index type and one `usize` per index range.

 ## Usage
 The current main way of generating a `non_contiguously_indexed_array::NciArray` is by Rust codegen via a `non_contiguously_indexed_array_builder::NciArrayBuilder`, e.g., using a build script.